-Constitution.
+CONSTITUTION.

 The Board of Governors is the supreme governing body of the University.
-Appointments to it are made by the Governor-in-Council on the nomination of the Board, or on the nomination, with the approval of the Board, of any body of Christians, or of any individual, or number of individuals, supporting a chair in the College.
+Appointments to it are made by the Governor-incouncil on the nomination of the Board, or on the nomination, with the approval of the Board, of any body of Christians, or of any individual, or number of individuals, supporting a chair in the College.
 Any such body or individual is entitled to one representative Governor for each chair so supported.
 The Board has granted to the Alumni Association the privilege of proposing the names of three members of the Board.
 An Alumni Representative Governor must resign at the end of three years; he may be appointed to succeed himself; but he cannot hold office for more than six years continuously.
 On similar conditions, the Alumnae Association have the selection of one member of the Board.
+The Governor have the selection of one member of the Board.

-The Governors have the management of the funds and property of the College, the power of appointing the President, Professors and other officials, and of determining their duties and salaries, and the general oversight of the work of the University.
+nors have the management of the funds and property of the College, the power of appointing the President, Professors and other officials, and of determining their duties and salaries, and the general oversight of the work of the University.